-As of August 5, 2009, the Company had approximately \$18.3 million in cash and cash equivalents and short-term investments.
-These funds will be used to complete the Star Diamond Project pre-feasibility study, to fund the planned FALC-JV and the Buffalo Hills Joint Venture exploration programs and for general corporate matters.
+As of November 5, 2009, the Company had approximately \$41.6 million in cash and cash equivalents and short-term investments.
+These funds will be used to complete the PFS on the combined Star and OS Diamond Project and, thereafter, the detailed feasibility study on the combined Star and OS Diamond Project.
+These funds will also be used to complete planned exploration programs on the Buffalo Hills Joint Venture and for general corporate matters.
 Cash and cash equivalents and short-term investments may also be used to fund various other exploration activities as well as acquisition and exploration of additional properties as opportunities warrant.